 \section{Concept-Driven Exploration}

-We propose CDE, a concept-driven exploration method for improving RL sample efficiency in vision-based manipulation tasks (See \cref{fig:Architecture}).
+We propose CDE, a concept-driven exploration framework for robust and sample-efficient policy learning in vision-based manipulation tasks (See \cref{fig:Architecture}).
 Before each episode, an LLM extracts relevant target objects from a task description.
 During policy rollout, a VLM provides per-step (potentially noisy) segmentation masks of each object.
 The policy encodes each image into a concept embedding used by downstream policy layers.
 We train this embedding jointly with the RL objective and a mask-reconstruction loss, which is computed by decoding the target mask from the embedding and comparing it to the VLM-generated mask.
-The reconstruction loss serves two roles: (a) an intrinsic reward that guides object-centric exploration, and (b) an auxiliary optimization objective that shapes the representation toward object-relevant features (See \cref{alg:Pseudocode}).
-Rather than providing segmentation masks directly as observations, we treat masks as supervision for the policy's internal representations.
+The reconstruction loss serves two roles: it acts as an intrinsic reward to encourage object-centric exploration, and as an auxiliary optimization objective that shapes the representations toward object-relevant features (See \cref{alg:Pseudocode}).
+Importantly, rather than feeding segmentation masks directly as observations, we treat them as supervision for the policy's internal representations.